-American Council of the Blind (ACB) is a national organization of blind, visually impaired and sighted individuals whose purpose is to work toward independence, security, equality of opportunity, and improved quality of life for all blind and visually impaired people.
+American Council of the Blind (ACB) is a national organization of blind, visually impaired, and sighted individuals whose purpose is to work toward independence, security, equality of opportunity, and improved quality of life for all blind and visually impaired people.
 ACB programs and services include:

-- "The ACB Braille Forum", a bimonthly publication available in braille, large print, on NLS-style cartridge (audio), and by e-mail subscription and at www.acb.org.
-The magazine is free to members; all others pay $25 per format per year
+- "ACB Braille Forum," a bimonthly publication available in braille, large print, on NLS-style cartridge (audio), by email subscription, podcast, and at www.acb.org.
+It also plays on ACB Media Network's Channel 10.
+The magazine is free to members; all others pay $25 per format per year.

 -